flekschas/regl-scatterplot/paper.md

 @bauerle2022symphony; @warchol2023visinity], it formed the software foundation for a computer science master thesis [@hindersson2021scatterplot], and it is actively used in scientific software tools [@peax; @histocat; @eodash;
-@gotreescape; @jscatter; @visinity; @zeno].
+@gotreescape; @jscatter; @warchol2023visinity; @cabrera23zeno].
 The focus on scalable rendering and interactions in combinations with a wide variety of design customizations in `regl-scatterplot` enables visualization researchers and practitioners to build, study, and test new visualization tools and applications for scalable exploration of the ever-increasing number of large-scale datasets.

 # Related & Future Work